CenterEdge/shawarma/README.md

 ## Example

-To see an example deployment utilizing Shawarma, see (./example/example.yaml).
+To see an example deployment utilizing Shawarma, see (./example/basic/example.yaml).

+For a more automated example using annotations to automatically inject sidecars, see (./example/injected).

 ## RBAC Rights